-- Applied Project Approval Form GTD 593 Report of Final Culminating Experience Applied Project GTD 593
+- Applied Project Approval Form GTD 593 - Example of the Report of Final Culminating Experience Applied Project GTD 593

-GTD APPLIED PROJECT APPROVAL FORM GTD 593 Global Technology & Development
+GTD APPLIED PROJECT APPROVAL FORM GTD 593

+Global Technology & Development - Applied International Development Concentration

-STUDENT: This form must be completed (fill in all form fields) and given to the Faculty Chair listed on the Plan of Study, along with a two-page prospectus (see below), prior to the deadline for registration for the session in which the student wishes to register for applied project credit.
+STUDENT: This form must be completed (fill in all form fields) and given to the Faculty Chair listed on the Plan of Study, along with a two page prospectus (see below), prior to the deadline for registration for the session in which the student wishes to register for applied project credit.

-FACULTY CHAIR: Submit completed and approved form with prospectus to the GTD Graduate Academic Advisor in the School for the Future of Innovation in Society, wendi.taylor@asu.edu.
+FACULTY CHAIR: Submit completed and approved form with prospectus to the Graduate Academic Advisor in the School for the Future of Innovation in Society, wendi.taylor@asu.edu.